-The pretty little town of San Rafael (also known as Sant Rafael de Sa Creu) is ideal for families and anyone seeking for a calm and relaxed holiday or second home away from the non-stop activity of the bigger resorts.
+The pretty little town of San Rafael (also known as Sant Rafael de Sa Creu) is ideal for families and anyone seeking for a calm and relaxed second property away from the non-stop activity of the bigger resorts.
+Sant Rafael property offers just that prospect.

 Sant Rafael property insights